SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Sprints[ScrumEvents,Sprint] are the heartbeat[Cadence] of Scrum, where ideas are turned into value.

 They[ScrumEvents,Sprint] are fixed length[Timebox] events[ScrumEvents,Sprint] of one month[Timebox] or less to create consistency[ReduceComplexity].
-A new Sprint[ScrumEvents,Sprint] starts immediately after the conclusion of the previous Sprint[ScrumEvents,Order,ScrumEvents,Sprint].
+A new Sprint[ScrumEvents,Sprint] starts immediately after the conclusion of the previous Sprint[ScrumEvents,Sprint,Order].

-All the work[ProductBacklogItem] necessary to achieve the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal], including Sprint Planning[ScrumEvents,SprintPlanning], Daily Scrums[ScrumEvents,DailyScrum], Sprint Review[ScrumEvents,SprintReview], and Sprint Retrospective[ScrumEvents,SprintRetrospective], happen within Sprints[ScrumEvents,Sprint].
+All the work[ScrumArtifacts,ProductBacklog,ProductBacklogItem] necessary to achieve the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal], including Sprint Planning[ScrumEvents,SprintPlanning], Daily Scrums[ScrumEvents,DailyScrum], Sprint Review[ScrumEvents,SprintReview], and Sprint Retrospective[ScrumEvents,SprintRetrospective], happen within Sprints[ScrumEvents,Sprint].

 During the Sprint[ScrumEvents,Sprint]:

 - No changes[EmpiricalScrumPillars,Adaptation] are made that would endanger the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal];[Risk]
 - Quality[Quality] does not decrease;
-- The Product Backlog[ScrumArtifacts,ProductBacklog] is refined[EmpiricalScrumPillars,Adaptation] as needed; and,
+- The Product Backlog[ScrumArtifacts,ProductBacklog] is refined[ProductBacklogRefinement,EmpiricalScrumPillars,Adaptation] as needed; and,
 - Scope may be clarified and renegotiated[EmpiricalScrumPillars,Adaptation] with the Product Owner[ScrumTeam,ProductOwner] as more is learned[Learn].

 Sprints[ScrumEvents,Sprint] enable predictability[Forecast] by ensuring inspection[EmpiricalScrumPillars,Inspection] and adaptation[EmpiricalScrumPillars,Adaptation] of progress toward a Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] at least every calendar month[Timebox].